digiLab-ai/uncertainty-engine-sdk/examples/README.md

 You will need to make sure you have all the [prerequisites](#prerequisites) above before following these steps.
 Then, within your Jupyter Notebook you can start defining nodes as follows:

+1. **Setting Your Username and Password**

+   To run and queue workflows you must have your Uncertainty Engine username and password set up.
+To do this you can run the following in your terminal:

+    ```bash
+    export UE_USERNAME="your_username"
+    export UE_PASSWORD="your_password"
+    ```

 1. **Configure Your Client**

     ```python